dynamsoft-docs/document-normalizer-docs/introduction/index.md

 # Introduction to Dynamsoft Document Normalizer

 When gathering information (text, barcodes, machine readable zones, etc.) from images of typical documents such as price tags, office documents, driver's licenses, and ID cards, the quality or complexity of these images is often a hindrance.
-To address this, Dynamsoft Document Normalizer (DDN) is an SDK designed to analyze structural information such as document boundaries, table boundaries, etc. on images, and then normalize the ROI image so that subsequent processes can better focus on key information.
+To address this, Dynamsoft Document Normalizer (DDN) is an SDK designed to analyze structural information such as document boundaries, table boundaries, etc. on images, and then perform content normalization so that subsequent processes can better focus on key information.

 DDN powers your software development from the following aspects: